Butter Her Up!

 Because my mother was a fan of hand cream, so am I. Far sooner than my skin needed hydration, I was hydrating like crazy.
 These days, hand creams are called lotions, usually hand and body lotions.
 And we have them in more than 18 different scents in our store Lanikai Bath and Body -- located in Kailua, on Oahu, and in outer space at www.lanikaibathandbody.com and www.lanikaibathandbody.jp.

-My business partner, Brook, whose Mother is also gone, loves our body butters.
+My business partner, Brook, whose Mother is also gone, loved our body butters.
 I am pretty sure when our mothers were alive there was no such thing as body butter -- there was hand cream and there was Nivea... a gooey greasy version of hand cream.

 When my mother grew older and bored of sitting around during the cold Connecticut winters, she would lather up and stick her hands out -- so her dog Rion (named Orion after the constellation) could lick it off.
 As it turns out, Rion loved hand cream too.